 While no shortage of scholarly and journalistic articles have been published regarding this issue, there is a lack of articles focused on a specific demographic: kids.
-What do we tell our kids?
+What do we tell our kids about Israel Palestine war?

 Our discussion is in four parts: (a) a rationale for telling children about Gaza, (b) a historical narrative to teach, (c) key topics to discuss, and (d) immediate action items.

 Tell Your Kids about Gaza

 The foremost question a parent should ask him or herself is, “Why should I tell my child about Israel Palestine war?”
 There are three primary reasons to share this narrative with your children:

 (a) Forbidding Evil